ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run_access-om3.md

 ```
 When running a new configuration, _payu_ automatically commits changes with `git` if `runlog` is set to `true`.
 _payu_ records all inputs, restarts and executables used in an experiment and updates the manifest files with the information for every run.
-The `runlog` then saves this information in the `git` history, so there is a permanent record of an experiment.
+When `runlog` is set to `'true`, this information is commited to the `git` history, so there is a permanent record of an experiment.

 #### Userscripts {: .no-toc }